 The Embroidery Hoop Talk: The Who is Who of Hoops

 I had never seen another form of embroidery hoop before.
-Of course I soon found out there were more than one way to get my embroidery in the right tension, but upon researching for this article I was astonished HOW many different kinds of hoops there are.
+Of course, I soon found out there was more than one way to get my embroidery in the right tension, but upon researching for this article I was astonished HOW many different kinds of hoops there are.

 Let’s take a look at the ones I picked out for you

 This is the most common embroidery hoop.
 It’s easy to find at craft supply shops and vintage, too.
 There is a good chance your family owns one somewhere in the attic or a hidden sewing box.

 Wooden hoops are made from two wooden rings that are held together by a screw on the outer ring.
 For many hoops, the screw can be tightened with a screwdriver, but you can use your hands only, too.
 There are plastic hoops with this same system, too.
 You can use them exactly the same as the wooden ones.